 (ii) Submission or rejection of the conduct or communication by an individual is used as a factor in decisions affecting the individual’s employment, . . . .

 (iii) The conduct or communication has the purpose or effect of substantially interfering with an individual’s employment, . . . or creating an intimidating, hostile, or offensive employment, . . . .MCL 37.2103(i)(i)-(iii)

 Sexual harassment is a form of sex discrimination under the Elliott-Larsen Civil Rights Act.
 You can learn more about your rights under the Elliott-Larsen Civil Rights Act to be free from workplace sexual harassment here.

 Elliott-Larsen Civil Rights Act – Retaliation Claims

-The Michigan employment discrimination law under the Elliot-Larsen Civil Rights Act prohibits employers from retaliating against its employees for engaging in certain statutorily protected activities.
-The Elliott-Larsen Civil Rights Act, lists the following protected activities:
+The Michigan employment discrimination law under the Elliot-Larsen Civil Rights Act prohibits employers from retaliating against their employees for engaging in certain statutorily protected activities.
+The Elliott-Larsen Civil Rights Act lists the following protected activities: